Mike Harris (businessman)

-Education & early career
+Education and early career

 Harris was born in Welshpool in Wales.
 He attended Buttington Trewern County Primary School, before Welshpool High School.
 He left school aged 16, securing an apprenticeship with British Telecom.
 The apprenticeship lasted three years, where he specialised as a strowger engineer.
 Around this time, he moved to Shrewsbury to work as part of the maintenance team for BT's telephone exchange.

 Business career

 Total Network Solutions (1987-2005)

-Harris worked in telephone maintenance, including trouble shooting, and in BT’s computer centers implementing distributed data to the desktop until the late 1980s, when System X was introduced as a digital switching system to modernise the exchange.
+Harris worked in telephone maintenance, including trouble shooting, and in BT's computer centers implementing distributed data to the desktop until the late 1980s, when System X was introduced as a digital switching system to modernise the exchange.
 Harris saw a gap in the market where businesses were introducing voice and data systems to the desktop and saw the opportunity to set up his own business.
 Harris collaborated with Roger Samuels while working on a project for one of his clients, adopting Harris’ vision.
 In 1991, they decided to merge the two consultancies to form Total Network Solutions (TNS).

 Total Network Solutions continued to offer the consultancy service Harris had been doing since 1988, but also offered the design, implementation and maintenance of telecom solutions.
 The new approach was to take products and the consultancy, combine them to create solutions and then take responsibility for delivering the solutions to business.
 TNS achieved half a million turnover in its first year.
 He and co-founder Samuels imported technology from the United States, which gave the company an edge over other providers in both cost and the advanced technology.
 By 1993, TNS had grown to £18 million turnover and a staff of 120 people.
-TNS featured - on three separate occasions - in the Financial Times' Top 100 Fastest Growing Companies during this period.
+TNS featured - on three occasions - in the Financial Times' Top 100 Fastest Growing Companies during this period.

 In the mid-1990s, TNS began to maintain Cisco Systems.
 This allowed them to secure numerous notable clients such as the University of Bath, Abbey National Bank, and Heinz Foods.
 They installed high speed lines for various university campuses and other large site institutions such as hospitals or councils.
 TNS also supplied and maintained datacomms for many early internet providers in the UK, such as BusinessNet, AOL, and Level Three.
 In 2000, Harris became the sole owner of TNS after buying out his business partner Samuels.

 Harris and TNS then played a major role in the rollout of broadband infrastructure in the United Kingdom.
 This included many areas of the UK, such as Anglesey, which were overlooked by those managing fibre expansion.
 The success of TNS led to Harris winning the Ernst & Young Technology and Communication Entrepreneur of the Year in 2001 and also a nomination for the same award in 2003.
 In 2005, British Telecom acquired TNS from Harris in a multi-million pound deal.